ustaxcourt/website-wagtail/README.md

 ```
 > Additionally, you can add/reassign tags using the Github website.

-6. Developer notifies team that feature is ready for review
+6. Developer notifies team that feature is ready for review:
+  - by moving the story card in Monday.com to the `Watiting for review` lane, and
+  - by notifying the stakeholders (UX, PO) in Teams that the feature is ready for testing.
 7. UX verifies AC in sandbox
 8. PO verifies AC in sandbox
 9. Take your PR out of draft and request reviews
 > If a code review results in significant changes to the feature, deploy an update to the developer sandbox and request a re-review from UX and PO
 10. Once everything looks good (PR reviewed, UX+PO approval), merge the PR (thus integrating the feature into `main`)
+11. Once merged, a github automation will deploy the current state of `main` to the staging environment.